XipanXiao/1506class/README.md

 ```

-Also [Polymer](https://www.polymer-project.org/1.0/) is used as the widget library.
+Also [Polymer](https://www.polymer-project.org/1.0/) is used as a widget library.

 ### Module management and custom directives
 [RequireJS](http://requirejs.org/) and [AngularJS](https://angularjs.org/) are used to define modules and separate the application to small pieces.
+However [RequireJS](http://requirejs.org/) is really not used since all JavaScript files are always combined to a single one to reduce HTTP requests.
+So every time a JavaScript file is modified please run 'aggregate.sh' to re-generate the combined single JavaScript file (admin.js or index.js).

-So a typical directive (or componet if you prefer this name) looks like:
+A typical directive (or component if you prefer this name) looks like:

 ```JavaScript
 define(['services'], function() {